Biomedical Sciences: B.S. Biomedical Sciences

 - Students are required to earn a grade of "C" or better in PHYSICS 110, CHEM 101, BIOSCI 202, BIOSCI 203, BMS 301, BMS 302, BMS 303, BMS 304, and BMS 305.

 Additional requirements vary by clinical training site and program.
 Students should meet with their academic advisor for more detailed information related to progression into the professional training.
 To schedule with the advisor, call (414) 229-2758.

-Prior to each fall semester, UWM Radiologic Technology and Sonography Program Directors will announce the date of the annual September mandatory meeting for students ready to apply to the 2-yr professional training.
+Prior to each fall semester, the UWM Radiologic Technology Program Director will announce the date of the annual September mandatory meeting for students ready to apply to the 2-yr professional training.
 Students are responsible for checking their UWM email or confirming with their advisor the date, time, and location of the annual September mandatory meeting to ensure receipt of the most current application information.